-(b) Disconnection of rooftop runoff.
-Discharging downspout run-off across vegetated areas instead of directly into underground stormwater systems or onto impervious areas such as driveways and streets.
-If downspouts need to be piped away from building foundations to prevent damage to the foundations, the pipes must outfall at least ten feet (10'), preferable further, from any property line.
-The longer the flow path of the water from the pipe across vegetated areas, the greater the filtering and infiltration of the runoff which in turn improves water quality and reduces downstream run-off.
+If downspouts need to be piped away from building foundations to prevent damage to the foundations, the pipes must outfall at least ten (10) feet, preferable further, from any property line.
+If the downspouts are piped and the runoff cannot disperse in accordance with the above requirements, no stormwater credit is available.